-Select the behavior of the output.
+3. Select the behavior of the output.

 On Output will remain on if auto set is active.
 Keypad Output will follow keypad operation.
 Progressive Output will give progressive warning of auto set.
-Select the duration that the auto set output will remain active when pulsed.
+Pulse Time Select the duration that the auto set output will remain active when pulsed.

-17.9.1.4 X10 Config - Settings
+17.10.1.4 X10 Config - Settings

-The X10 settings window allows you to configure the operation of X10 on the panel.
+The X10 settings page allows you to configure the operation of X10 on the panel.

-- 1. Select Configuration > Outputs > X-10. - The following window will be displayed:
+1. Select Configuration > Outputs > X-10.

 - 2. Activate the checkbox Enable to enable X10 operation on the panel. - 3.
 Activate the checkbox Log to enable logging of all X10 events on the panel. - 4.
 Click Save. - 5.
-Click an alphabetic tab (A-P) to program X10 device triggers. - ⇒ A list of programmable device triggers (1-16) will be presented for that alphabetic character:
+Click an alphabetic tab (A-P) to program X10 device triggers.

+A list of programmable device triggers (1-16) will be presented for that alphabetic character.

 Unit number This is the number (1-16) that is assigned to the device.
 Active This field indicates if the device is active or not.
-Description This field displays a description that is used to help identify the device - e.g. downstairs light (16 characters max).

-Quick key This field indicates if the X10 device activation can be toggled by entering a code from 1 the keypad.
+Description This field displays a description that is used to help identify the device - for example, downstairs light (16 characters max).
+Quick key This field indicates if the X10 device activation can be toggled by entering a code from the keypad.